LauLlobet/Music-Free-Improvisation-Game/README.md

  * Contact me via PM for them

-## What does it lacks to be fully functional
+## What does it lack to be fully functional

 ### Completely necesary
 * Ssl autosigned certificates on the directors static webpage server in order to allow Microphone use throught html5 on the clients/players.s